ashybaye/developer-docs/time-entry.md

 We use [Harvest]( https://savaslabs.harvestapp.com/welcome) to record time.

 Harvest is best used in real-time, as you switch from task to task.
 If you do this, at the end of the work day you have a (mostly) complete log of where you spent your time, and can spend a few minutes tidying up time entries and descriptions.
-In any case, time entries for a given day should be entered by midnight of that same day.
+In any case, **time entries for a given day must be entered by midnight of that same day**.
 This is important for project planning as well as for syncing entries with Redmine.

 ### Tools